-List External Program Office or IT System information is shared/receiv ed with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted)with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data Genomics: FASTQ, Variant Call Format (VCF) formatted files All data coming from commercial PACS and other medical devices including but not limited to DICOM files Any and all data coming in from VistA imaging Service record Secondary data sources from other research studies May include all 18 fields identified by HIPAA regulation such as: names, addresses, SSN, dates of visits, etc. which are protected personal information: Name Address (all geographic subdivisions smaller than state, including street address, city county, and zip code) All elements of dates related to an individual (including birthdate, admission date, discharge date, date of death, and exact age if over 89) Telephone numbers Fax number Email address Social Security Number Medical record number Health plan beneficiary number Account number Certificate or license number Vehicle identifiers and serial numbers, including license plate numbers Device identifiers and serial numbers Web URL II data: October 1 2022
+List IT System or External Program Office information is shared/ received with List the purpose of information being shared / received / transmitted List the specific PII/PHI data elements that are processed (shared/received/transmitted) List agreements such as: Contracts, MOU/ISA, BAA, SORN. etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data Observational Medical Outcomes Partnership (OMOP) for a global standard vocabulary of medial terms and conditions Genomics: FASTQ, Variant Call Format (VCF) formatted files All data coming from commercial PACS and other medical devices including but not limited to DICOM files Any and all data coming in from VistA imaging Service record Secondary data sources from other research studies Finger or voice print Photographic image - Photographic images are not limited to images of the face Financial Information Integrated Control Number (ICN) Military History/Service Connection Tax Identification Number Web Uniform Resource Locator (URL) Any other characteristic that could uniquely identify the individual